 - Volunteer at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center

-- Explore the salt marsh and learn its vital role in the food chain
+- Explore the salt marsh and learn its vital role in the food chain/conduct species identifications

-The rooms are gender-specific and feature air-conditioning, comfortable common areas and gender specific bathrooms.
+The rooms are gender-specific and feature air-conditioning, comfortable common areas, and gender specific bathrooms.
 Each participant will have his or her own bed.
-Sea Turtle Camp staff members are housed on-site and will provide 24-hour, same gender adult supervision.
+Sea Turtle Camp staff members are housed on-site and are available 24 hours a day for campers.

-Campers will not only enjoy the breathtaking sunsets from the decks of the Retreat Center, but also private beach access, campfires and outdoor activities such as volleyball, corn hole, basketball and much more.
+Campers will not only enjoy the breathtaking sunsets from the decks of the Retreat Center, but also private beach access, campfires, and outdoor activities such as volleyball, corn hole, spikeball, basketball, and much more.